Fabricating

 • I found the thickness of the coaming in the Specification at 0.187" thick.

-• In a section drawing I found that the coaming at the centerline of the deck would be 4.186" in height and the height at the ends would be 4.344".
+• Since the deck is curved I made a cardboard template an determined that the coaming at the centerline of the deck would be 4.186" in height while the height at the ends would be 4.344".

-• I than determined that the 'Inside Radius' should be 0.937".
-This radius is somewhat arbitrary, usually determined by the availability of 'Press Brake' tooling.
+• I also decided that the corners of the coaming would have an 'Inside Radius' of0.937".
+(This radius is somewhat arbitrary, usually determined by the availability of 'Press Brake' tooling.)

 To begin the layout process for any component and in this case a Fore-Deck Hatch Coaming, I usually start out with a rough 'Hand Sketch'.

-Below is my hand sketch showing all the principle Apex dimensions, Inside Radius dimension, Weld seam location, and material thickness in a Plan View.
-For now knowing the term Apex dimensions sufficient.
-You can learn more about the Apex dimensions in the book.
+Below is my hand sketch showing all the principle 'Apex' dimensions (Dimensions outside to outside), Inside Radius dimension, Weld seam location, and material thickness in a Plan View.

 component8.jpg